seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Some touches of remorse? or is your blood
 So madly hot that no discourse of reason,
 Nor fear of bad success in a bad cause,
-Can qualify the same?…
+Can qualify the same?...

 **TROILUS**
-… Why, brother Hector,
+...
+Why, brother Hector,
 We may not think the justness of each act
 Such and no other than event doth form it,
 Nor once deject the courage of our minds,
-Because Cassandra's mad. …
+Because Cassandra's mad. ...

 **PARIS**
-… Your full consent
+...
+Your full consent
 Gave wings to my propension and cut off
 All fears attending on so dire a project.
 For what, alas, can these my single arms?